maxpsq/ora-tools/README.md

 An awesome tool to transform a cursor resultset to plain text.
 Use it to show your search results as CSV, TSV or fixed size column formats.

 ### SpreadEasy
 Easily wrap your query resultsets into XML based spreadsheets.
-Supports Microsoft Office XML Spreadsheet format (MS-Excel 2002/XP).
+Supports Open Document Spreadsheet format (ODS).

 ### NLS_MEM
 Save the national language support (NLS) parameters set within your Oracle session in a stack-organized memory so you can easily alter your